How to use Zendesk Explore recipes to measure Answer Bot resolutions

 Step 1: Create a new report in Explore

 First things first, you have to get into Explore and pick the right dataset.
-This part is really important, because choosing the wrong one means you won't have the data we need.
+This part is important because it ensures you have access to the specific bot data you need.

 -